corelan/mona3/README.md

 * Download the `mona.py` file and place it under `C:\Program Files (x86)\Immunity Inc\Immunity Debugger\PyCommands`.
 You do not need `windbglib.py`
 * Install Python 2.7.18 32bit (not 64bit)
-* Make sure the 32bit version of C:\Python27 is in your path system environment variable
+* Make sure the 32bit version of C:\Python27 is in your path system environment variable.
+If you prefer not to do so, see the chapter on "Running Mona in Immunity"

 (If you open a command prompt and type `python`, it should invoke the Python 2.7.18 32Bit interactive console)